 Issued 15 December 2017

-The purpose of this policy is to provide principles and requirements related to investment activities performed by Norges Bank Investment Management (NBIM).
-The policy covers execution of investment strategies (excluding unlisted real estate management), and the governance and monitoring of these.
+The purpose of this policy is to provide principles and requirements related to investment activities performed by Norges Bank Investment Management.
+The policy covers the extension of the benchmark index from the Ministry of Finance to a policy portfolio, the execution of investment strategies in listed markets, and the governance and monitoring of these.

-- The reference portfolio shall aim to improve the fund's total long-term return-risk profile within the scope of the management mandate.
+- The policy portfolio shall aim to improve the fund's total long-term return-risk profile within the scope of the management mandate.

-- The reference portfolio shall ensure exposure to a diverse set of underlying economic drivers in a controlled manner.
+- The policy portfolio shall ensure exposure to a diverse set of underlying economic drivers in a controlled manner.

-- The reference portfolio shall be subject to regular reviews.
+- The policy portfolio shall be subject to regular reviews.

-- All change to the reference portfolio shall be subject to committee review and approval.
-The Chief Risk Officer may approve adjustments of minor magnitude outside the committee.
+- Major changes to the policy portfolio shall be subject to committee review and approval.

 - Investment decisions shall be delegated and regulated through investment mandates.